jthet/hedera-basics/README.md

 # Hello Future World - Javascript

+## Jthet Fork.
+I followed the demo and have my own scripts in here as well.

+---

+## I followed the demo and have my own scripts in here as well.
+This demo consists of connecting to the hedera network through their javascript api and building basic applications.

 Demo repo for Hello World sequences to build on Hedera, using Javascript.

 <a href="https://gitpod.io/?autostart=true&editor=code&workspaceClass=g1-standard#https://github.com/hedera-dev/hello-future-world-js" target="_blank" rel="noreferrer">